NextGeoss/ckanext-nextgeossharvest/README.md

 2. Create a new harvester via the harvester interface.
 3. Select `Proba-V Harvester` from the list of harvesters.
 4. Add a config as described above.
-5. Select `Manual` from the frequency options.
-The harvester only needs to run once; the datasets are created programmatically and the program that produced the products has ended, so there are no updates or new products that you'll need to harvest later.
+5. Select a frequency from the frequencey options.
+If you want to use a cron job (recommended) to run the harvester, select `Manual`.
 6. Run the harvester.
 It will programmatically create datasets.

 ## <a name="harvesting-glass-lai"></a>Harvesting GLASS LAI products